 Ceramic capacitors are one of the most common types of capacitors that are in use today thanks to their compact packaging and availability of surface-mount components.
 They get their name from the construction materials; they are built up in alternating layers of metal paste and ceramic powder, which are then baked to solidify the ceramic material.
-As they are non-polarized components, they can be used in AC and DC circuits and come with a range of capacitance values that makes them ideal for use in the coupling, decoupling, and filtering circuits.
+As they are non-polarized components, they can be used in AC and DC circuits and come with a range of capacitance values that make them ideal for use in coupling, decoupling, and filtering circuits.

-The maximum voltage rating of capacitor is nominally high, which is a great advantage.
+The maximum voltage rating of the capacitor is nominally high, which is a great advantage.
 When their rated voltage is exceeded by a small margin, their capacitance drops without any major failure.
 If exposed to a voltage far outside the rated maximum, the tendency is for the ceramic material to break down, leading to a short circuit between the metal plates.
 Assuming overcurrent protection is in place, this failure mode will be relatively benign.
-However, it's important for a designer to select an appropriate ceramic capacitor voltage derating to ensure this failure doesn't happen during operation so that the lifetime of a new design is maintained.
+However, a designer needs to select an appropriate ceramic capacitor voltage derating to ensure this failure doesn't happen during operation so that the lifetime of a new design is maintained.

 An important consideration that needs to be considered is that a ceramic capacitor’s capacitance value will be reduced as the voltage across the component approaches the maximum ceramic capacitor voltage rating.
 In some components, this reduction can significantly affect the operation of the circuit.
 This effect is strongly influenced by the physical size of the component.
 A 1206 SMD ceramic capacitor will lose rated capacitance much more slowly than a 0603 SMD ceramic capacitor of the same rated values.
 This effect is also more prominent in components with a high dielectric constant, such as devices with Class II-type dielectric characteristics (for example, B/X5R and R/X7R).
 This effect can be problematic when a DC bias voltage exists across ceramic capacitors in signal processing circuits.